 Character Study: James

-James’s character can be seen in three strokes.
+James’s character is revealed in three ways.
 First, he is steadfast under pressure.
 Early believers looked to him for clarity when disputes arose, and he answered with Scripture-shaped discernment and a peacemaker’s heart.
-Second, he is integrative—calling us to align speech and action, belief and mercy, embodying courageous faith and quiet integrity.
-Third, he is pastoral, speaking plainly to ordinary temptations so that everyday people can walk with God in ordinary places.
+Second, he calls us to align speech and action, belief and mercy, embodying courageous faith and quiet integrity

 Consider how James addresses the tongue.
 Words can build a bridge or start a brushfire.
 In homes and workplaces, that means pausing before we speak, checking tone as much as content, and aiming for peace without sacrificing truth.
 That is wisdom at work—measuring twice before making a careful cut.